COASTAL DECOR

 - Natural fibers such as baskets and rugs instantly add natural texture to the space.
 The perfect mix of materials includes wicker, natural woven shades, bamboo, and seagrass.

 - Layering is essential to provide an inviting warmth to almost any style of design, so be sure to add plenty of throw cushions and blankets wherever possible.
-Slipcovers on furniture, such as sofas, or living room and dining room chairs are commonly used in shades of white, beige or taupe.
+Slipcovers on furniture, such as sofas, living room, and dining room chairs, are commonly used in shades of white, beige, or taupe.

 How to Tell if Your Style of Design is Coastal

-Your style of design reflects your appreciation for the natural beauty of the coast.
-You like your home to feel casual, comfortable and welcoming.
-An open living room concept with oversized sofas, nautical stripes, and sea-inspired accents suit you perfectly.
+Your design style reflects your appreciation for the coast’s natural beauty.
+You like your home to feel casual, comfortable, and welcoming.
+An open living room concept with oversized sofas, nautical stripes, and sea-inspired accents suits you perfectly.